pakstak/pakstak/README.md

 # Pakstak

-Pakstak is an experiment in "containers for applications" and "universal packaging".
+Pakstak is a simple unprivileged local container manager and an experiment in "containers for applications" and "universal packaging".

-It is inspired by Flatpak-style application isolation, but aims to be much simpler and to build on the shoulders of giants: OCI and Bubblewrap.
+Instead of defining new repository and package formats, it is built around the OCI ecosystem and tools.

+Bubblewrap is used to stack layers/images and provide an isolated environment for the app.

 ## Goals

 - Work on any Linux distribution that has non-setuid Bubblewrap
 - Reasonable and customizable isolation
-- Require no special privileges (rootless)
+- Require no special privileges (be rootless)
 - Well-supported backing format (OCI images)
 - Few runtime and build-time dependencies
 - Simplicity, as in "easy to understand how it works", not as in "easy to use"

 ## Non-Goals

-- Replacing Flatpak
 - Integrating with non-universally available software
 - Providing a custom image format and/or tools for building container images
 - Feature completeness